Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory

-An analytically solvable example is the preferential relocation model or 'monkey walk' \cite{boyer2014random,mailler2019random,boci2023large,boci2024central}, that mixes random exploration with self-attraction.
-At each discrete time-step, a walker on an infinite $1d$ lattice takes a usual random move to a nearest-neighbor with probability $1-q$ or resets to a previous site (say $j$) with the complementary probability $q$.
-In the latter eventuality, the site $j$ is chosen among all the visited sites with a probability proportional to the total amount of time spent there since the beginning of the process.
-One important difference with the classic reinforced random walk resides in the fact that the chosen site for revisit does not need to be a nearest neighbor of the walker's current position.
+An analytically solvable example is the preferential relocation model or the 'monkey walk' \cite{boyer2014random,mailler2019random,boci2023large,boci2024central}, which mixes random exploration with self-attraction.
+At each discrete time-step, a walker on an infinite $1d$ lattice takes a usual random n.n. move with probability $1-q$ or resets to a previous site (say $j$) with the complementary probability $q$.
+In the latter eventuality, the site $j$ is chosen among all visited sites with a probability proportional to the total amount of time spent there since the beginning of the process.
+One important difference from the classic reinforced random walk lies in the fact that the chosen site for a revisit does not need to be a nearest neighbor of the walker's current position.
 For any non-zero $q$, it is found that the occupation probability is always time-dependent and obeys a Gaussian scaling-law at large times, but with a variance growing extremely slowly, as $\ln (t)$.
-In other words, the process does not converge toward a stationary state (that would indicate localization), but evolves much more slowly than in normal diffusion, where the mean square displacement grows as $t$.
+In other words, the process does not converge towards a stationary state (which would indicate localization), but evolves much more slowly than in normal diffusion, where the mean square displacement increases as $t$.